 It is said, “A good teacher gives the student not what he wants, but what he needs”.
 If we are to learn properly, we must trust in the teacher’s guidance, which means not only to follow his or her methods, and pace of teaching, but also heed advice (especially if we have sought this advice!) and recommendations.
 If the teacher possesses both knowledge and wisdom that has been handed down orally for generations, as well as deep personal experiences, it is very wise to trust in this.
 We need to accept restrictions, heed warnings, and especially be able to accept criticism as deserving, if we are to ever really improve ourselves.
 Students that proceed to do the polar opposite of what they’ve been told, and believe they know better, effectively are electing to follow their own path and not the roadmap provided by ancestors, so how can they expect the right results?
 Only with initial trust can students actually test the teacher’s advice and discover for themselves whether or not it is the truth and the right way.
 And, only from gaining experience in learning to trust can they develop faith in the teacher; that whatever he says has to be accurate.
 So, this is not “blind faith”.
 Then, they will come to understand and trust in the skill even more.
 They will experience ancient wisdom and knowledge firsthand instead of being reduced to believing in other’s accounts, or what they read.
 Failing to trust in the teacher’s methods means to forever remain in the dark, under a cloud of ignorance.
 If a student does not or cannot trust the teacher, then really, the question is what is he even doing there?
 What is the point?
 Just to learn some empty basic movements?
 Once the teacher can see that the student has developed trust, and is able to follow his way, he will begin to teach more liberally and with greater depth because this student has proven he is clearly open to learning the essence of the teaching, and may be one of the few to discover the essence of the skill.

 Teachers welcome questions in class, as questions indicate the student’s level of skill, level of enthusiasm and interest, curiosity, and knowledge and intelligence.
 With more serious practice, generally more pertinent and deeper questions will arise.
 With no practice, there are always fewer questions.
-In class, some may be shy to ask, but as the Chinese say, “It is better to be thought a fool for a minute than to remain a fool for life”.
+In class, some may be shy to ask, but as the Chinese say, “It is better to be thought a fool for a minute than to remain a fool for a lifetime”.
 There is also an art to asking questions, and a great difference between asking questions of the teacher and questioning or cross-examining the teacher.
 Asking the right questions, at the right juncture, in the right manner, will never cause offence or insult, but some students ask the wrong questions, in ways that can seem discourteous, especially when they express doubt or appear to challenge the teacher’s authority, or credibility, because this implies lack of trust.
 For example, being asked “Why?” at every juncture, means the teacher has to explain and justify everything he shows to the group.
 This becomes tiresome very quickly, and the persistent student will soon find himself out of favor.
 The Chinese way is not to explain everything at the beginning, but later when the student comes to a point of experience from practice to ask intelligent questions, and adequately comprehend the answers given.
 Every teacher’s most universally detested question has to be, “What comes next?” or “Can you show me the next movement?”
 Asking for more only betrays an inherently greedy nature, and anxiety, which seems desperate.
 The student thus feels he has not been given sufficient material to develop by himself, with the implication that he is able to determine his own level and needs better than the teacher!
 This also implies a lack of trust.
 Upon being asked to show more, many traditional teachers will simply walk away.
 We should never dictate to the teacher what to teach or how to teach.
 It is best to trust, accept and follow.
 Being pushy never works, and if students do not pay heed to admonitions in this regards, they tend to find themselves being held back for a period, until patience and acceptance has been learned.

 Some students are perennial “seekers”; constantly trying out all kinds of new exercise fads or “spiritual” trends, despite having more than they can even practice.
 They fail to trust in the skill as a complete method that will keep them healthy, and are afraid to “put all their eggs in one basket”.
 Traditional Chinese systems are complete forms of mental/ physical exercise and internal/ external health, at least in terms of everything that is really relevant.
 There really is no need for anything else.
 It is just a matter of personal preference as to which style, or styles suits us best, as they are all so varied, and different in so many ways.
 My Sifu and grand-teachers never felt the need to “supplement” their skills with running or lifting weights etc. or the host of fad (here today/ gone tomorrow) exercises, nor are they concerned about their “core”, and other isolated aspects of the body that certain Western fitness devotees obsess over.
 Their skills were more than sufficient for all their needs, and have endowed them with great health, vitality, strength and longevity.
 Those that doubt and cannot trust in their skill, and feel the need to seek out other forms of exercise, will never really come to know the true value of what it is they are studying!
 It takes wisdom to know sufficiency.